Posted on Leave a comment

 Newsy November

 It’s been an exciting few months here at PJ Pottery.
-I was invited to participate in two group exhibitions – Gift Wrapped and the opening of the Knoll Studio.
+First, I was invited to participate in two group exhibitions – Gift Wrapped and the opening of the Knoll Studio.
 I’ve done a load of work in my sweet little gallery and studio for the Pottery Road Open Studio Trail this weekend.
-And I was thrilled to receive the People’s Choice Award in this year’s Sydney Teapot Show
+And I was thrilled to receive the People’s Choice Award in this year’s Sydney Teapot Show.
+Here’s the news for November – full of exhibitions and open studio trail

 Gift Wrapped logo